firstdraft/appdev-lessons/index.md

 ---

 # Preface {-}

+This document is originally based on a chronological outline of the AppDev course content, from the Canvas material for "BUSN 36110 81 (Summer 2022) Application Development".

+## Planned LMS {-}

 This is the basic outline of a "Lesson" in the planned LMS app, including the syntax for LTI placement and quiz questions